jeeliz/jeelizAR/README.md

   * `<float> thresholdDetectFactor`: a factor applied on the detection thresholds for the detected object.
 The default value is `1`.
 For example if it equals `0.5`, the detection will be 2 times easier.
   * `<string> cutShader`: can tweak the default shader used to crop the video area.
 This option is only available for WebXR demos.
 The possible values are:
     * `null`: default value, does not apply a filter and keep RGBA channels,
+    * `median`: apply a 3x3 median filter on RGB channels separately,
     * `IOS`: value optimized of IOS devices for WebXR usage only.
 Copy the red channel into the other color channels and apply a 5 pixels median filter.
   * `<boolean> isSkipConfirmation`: makes detection easier (more sensitive) but can trigger more false positives.
 Default: `false`,
   * `<boolean> isKeepTracking`: If we should keep tracking an object after its detection.
 Default: `false`,